Struggling with questions of sexuality and identity can make you feel as if you are alone, but you're NOT.

 Understanding and accepting who you are can be one of life’s greatest challenges.
 This discovery, however, can be even more difficult when who you are is met with criticism, discrimination, and judgment.
 You might find that your social circle of those that you can trust is smaller than you prefer.
 Working with a counselor in a nonjudgmental environment can help you explore these concerns and learn to love yourself as you are.

-You deserve a safe and accepting environment in which you can explore your LGBTQIA+ concerns.
-Whether you are exploring your sexuality, struggling to come out to your family and friends, or you are navigating life in the LGBTQIA+ community, a counselor can be a great resource.
+You deserve a safe and accepting environment in which you can explore your LGBTQIA+ concerns and improve your mental health.
+Whether you are exploring your sexuality, struggling to come out to your family and friends, or you are navigating life in the LGBTQIA+ community, a counselor, psychologist, or therapist can be a great resource.